aws-samples/serverless-patterns/cdk-eventbridge-stepfunction/README.md

 ## How it works

-At the end of the deployment the CDK output will list an output of the name of the new EventBridge EventBus that the stack created.
+At the end of the deployment the CDK output will list an output of the name of the new EventBridge event bus that the stack created.

 Your output should look something like this: